What Is a Facelift?

 Dr. Saltz is board certified by the American Board of Plastic Surgery.
 He was Associate Professor of Plastic Surgery and Director of the Summit Plastic Surgery Center at the University of Utah prior to opening his practice.
 He has been president of both the International Society of Aesthetic Plastic Surgeons (ISAPS) and the American Society for Aesthetic Plastic Surgery (ASAPS).
 He has published and presented over 500 national and international papers on various aspects of reconstructive and plastic surgery.
 He has written seven books and 39 book chapters on plastic surgery.

-Am I a good candidate for a Facelift in Salt Lake City?
+Candidates for a Facelift in Salt Lake City, Utah

 Many people are good candidates for a Facelift.
 The signs of aging and sun damage — wrinkles, creases, and sagging skin — are especially evident on the face.
 Especially living in the dry, high altitude of Salt Lake City or Park City, Utah, our faces take a beating from the sun, the hot and cold temperatures, and the low humidity.
 And that’s not even addressing lifestyle issues such as stress that also age our skin.